Freetz/freetz/make/README.md

     Downloads block lists and adds them to dnsmasq.
 Warning: If you enable all included lists, dnsmasq will need 25 MB of RAM instead of 1MB without them.

   * **[authorized_keys: Frontend for SSH keys](../docs/make/authorized-keys.md)<a id='authorized-keys'></a>**<br>
     This frontend allows the management of the authorized_keys file used by either Dropbear or OpenSSH to allow a key-based authentication.
-The key-based authentication is much more secure than password-based
+The key-based authentication is much more secure than password-based authentication.

   * **[AVM-firewall](../docs/make/avm-firewall.md)<a id='avm-firewall'></a>**<br>
     Configuration front-end for AVM-firewall.
 This front-end is used for managing firewall rules for the AVM standard firewall.
+You can also modify the ar7.cfg file manually.
+But a better way is to use this GUI.
      - [Feature-Übersicht](../docs/make/avm-firewall.md#feature-übersicht)
      - [Anwendung der geänderten Regeln](../docs/make/avm-firewall.md#anwendung-der-geänderten-regeln)
      - [Die Gefahr von Reboot-Schleifen und wie man da wieder herauskommt](../docs/make/avm-firewall.md#die-gefahr-von-reboot-schleifen-und-wie-man-da-wieder-herauskommt)